 But let's do a short recap of 2018 and what is expected in 2019?

 A trending word we will see more in 2019 will be individualization.
 Especially in beauty traditional segmentation and personalization doesn't meet the expectations of the individuals.
 Today's technology capabilities enable us to provide consumers more individual product & content recommendations based on their own unique skin & environment which will drive the industry forward in 2019.

 Problems scaling single-channel solutions

-One big problem many retailers and brands who we discuss with and already leverage different beautytech is that the solutions are built for one channel only.
-There might be a cool in-store device which cannot be extended to mobile usage or there might be a cool App built with AR but cannot be used in eCommerce.
-Or even worse, an advanced product recommendation logic can be only used in one channel by one brand and adding new products later requires months of manual work.
+One big problem many beauty retailers and -brands who we discuss with and already leverage different beauty tech is that the solutions are built for one channel only.
+There might be a cool in-store skin tracking device which cannot be extended to mobile usage or there might be a cool virtual try-on App built with AR but cannot be used in eCommerce or with different smartphones.
+Even worse, an advanced product recommendation logic, skin care quizzes and skin type tests that can be only used in one channel by one brand and adding new products later requires months of manual work.

 We recommend looking deeper into the solutions (or getting outside help to do so) around how well the architecture and the technology you are buying fits your potential use cases in next 5 years and how you can leverage the same or close to same technology/solutions across different channels like web, mobile, in-store, WeChat etc.

 Difficulty of understanding what beauty tech providers offer

 We all know the hyped words like AI, AR, VR, Machine Learning, Computer Vision etc. but for many retailers and brands the growing amount of solution providers and additional tech terms makes life difficult when evaluating the capabilities and offerings of different players.